Terms of Service for Hubs

 3. Conditions of Use

-By using Hubs, you agree that you will comply with Mozilla’s Conditions of Use.
+By using Hubs, you agree that you will comply with Mozilla’s Acceptable Use Policy.
 Mozilla reserves the right to remove any content, suspend any users, and shut down any Hub or individual room it reasonably believes has violated these conditions.

 Eligibility.
 To use the paid subscription service, you must be in a country where Hubs is available.
 Hubs is currently available in Canada, Germany, the United Kingdom, and the United States.